Uninett/nav/doc/hacking/hacking.rst

 If you wish to contribute something really useful that doesn't use Python, we may consider including it in the :file:`contrib/` directory.

-If **YOU** are willing to invest in porting some of the existing Java code to Python, then you will be celebrated as a NAV hero!

 Coding style